Perspective | Cal Ripken’s record streak is 25 years old. Its meaning, and magic, have endured.

 Those, apparently, were the magic words.

-“People sometimes said I was ‘selfish’ not to break the Streak.
-Of course, afterwards, they thought it was the greatest thing in the world,” Ripken said this week.
+“People sometimes said I was ‘selfish’ not to break The Streak.
+Of course, afterward, they thought it was the greatest thing in the world,” Ripken said this week.
 “Whatever my critics said, ‘selfish’ is not the right word.
 Selfish is protecting yourself.
 That’s the opposite of pushing through when your team needs you to play.”

 “We were good in ’97,” said Ripken who’d played on five losing teams in six years at one point.
 “I thought ‘I’m not going to miss out on playing on this team.’
 That may have been the only selfish thing I did.”